w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::info Delegate your votes

-In OpenGov you can delegate your votes to different entities, who will vote on your behalf.
+In Polkadot OpenGov you can delegate your votes to different entities, who will vote on your behalf.
 You can delegate your votes using the
 [**Polkadot Delegation Dashboard**](https://delegation.polkadot.network/).
 See [this video tutorial](https://www.youtube.com/watch?v=tlh_KmWQiSQ) to learn about the features of the dashboard.